This document uses the following terms:

-access point (AP): A device that connects wireless devices to form a wireless network.
+access point: A network access server (NAS) that is implementing [IEEE802.11-2012], connecting wireless devices to form a wireless network.

 cross-traffic analysis: A technique used by Quality of Service (QoS) applications to understand the nature of network activity, usually resulting in the identification of the hosts that are responsible for most of this activity.

 Current Transmit Credit (CTC): The charge available at a responder.

 Ethernet broadcast domain: The portion of a network that can receive frames destined for the special broadcast MAC address (that is, consisting of all binary 1s).